atharva20038/music4all/MusicGen/Readme.md

 ## Quickstart Guide

 ### Generate music from a text prompt
-Run the following command to automate safetensor-to-bin conversion and generate music using your model:
+Run the following command to train the model:

 ```sh
 python Training.py